The Russia Investigations: D.C. Braces For More From Mueller; Ripple Effects Widen

 How Russia Used Facebook To Organize 2 Sets Of Protesters

-If no one can agree on how to prevent a future Russian cyber-campaign, however, there was a great deal of new information about the last one.
+If no one can agree on how to prevent a future Russian cyber campaign, however, there was a great deal of new information about the last one.
 Quick example: Russia-linked content posted on Facebook during the last election cycle included art that showed Hillary Clinton, in red with devil horns, facing off against Jesus Christ.
-And Senate Intelligence Committee Chairman Richard Burr, R-N.C., detailed how Russian influence-mongers used fake accounts to organize a pro-Muslim and an anti-Muslim rally — for the same time and at the same place in the state of Texas — to try to create conflict.
+And Senate Intelligence Committee Chairman Richard Burr, R-N.C., detailed how Russian influencemongers used fake accounts to organize a pro-Muslim and an anti-Muslim rally — for the same time and at the same place in the state of Texas — to try to create conflict.
 NPR's Miles Parks has that story.

 Briefly

-Trio of House Republicans want Mueller off the case
+Trio of House Republicans wants Mueller off the case

 Three conservative lawmakers in the House are backing a resolution that would call for Justice Department special counsel Robert Mueller to get off the Russia matter.
 Rep. Matt Gaetz, R-Fla., and others call Mueller "compromised" over the role they say he played in the 2010 uranium deal that also implicates Hillary Clinton, who was secretary of state at the time it went forward.